KDXX: 107.9 today

-On July 29, 2013, Univision pulled the plug on KESS' rhythmic format after two months without a word of a format change announcement, making it not only the shortest-ran rhythmic station in the metroplex, but one of the shortest-ran format periods for both the rhythmic format and radio history, and leaving said metro area without such a format once again.
-It is replaced by KFZO's regional Mexican format after KFZO (now KESS-FM) became a simulcast of sister station Spanish top 40 sister KDXX.
+On July 29, Univision pulled the plug on KESS' rhythmic format after two months without a word of a format change announcement, making it not only the shortest-ran rhythmic station in the Metroplex, but one of the shortest-ran format periods for both the rhythmic format and radio history, and leaving said metro area without such a format once again.
+It was replaced by KFZO's regional Mexican format after KFZO (now KESS-FM) became a simulcast of sister station Spanish top 40 sister KDXX.
 The shuffling was done in response to KMVK's shift from Spanish contemporary to regional Mexican and to protect KLNO, which KMVK will be competing against.

-On August 9, 2013 KESS-FM swapped call letters with KFZO.
+On August 9, KESS-FM swapped call letters with KFZO.

-Sometime in early 2014, KFZO (alongside other Univision-owned stations) has dropped their "La Jefa" branding in favor of using its frequency as its ident.
-However, it has brought back the previous branding in late 2015.
+Sometime in early 2014, KFZO (alongside other Univision-owned stations) dropped their "La Jefa" branding in favor of using its frequency as its ident.
+However, it brought back the previous branding in late 2015.

 On February 17, 2016, Univision has swapped call signs and formats on this station and 99.1 once again, marking the return of the KDXX call letters on this particular frequency after 13 years.
 A day later, 107.9 simulcast from KESS-FM "Latino Mix".

+Aside from nightly and weekend mix shows, KDXX's specialty programming includes select sporting events in Spanish.
+Starting in 2024, KDXX airs annual Dallas Stars National Hockey League games in March as part of the team's Hispanic Heritage Night—something hosted on then-sister TUDN Radio station KFLC (1270 AM) for two years prior to its sale to Latino Media Network.